ChrisKozak/spin-vpc/README.md

+# WARNING!

-**WARNING!** This code is intended as an example that you can copy and use, rather than a supported module that you should import.
+This code is intended as an example that you can copy and use, rather than a supported module that you should import.
 I reserve the right to completely change it in dangerous and destructive ways, with complete disregard for backwards compatibility.

-Also, I make no guarantees that this code works as is.
-There's a pretty good chance that it's broken, due to neglect or different usage.
+Also, I make no guarantees that this code works as you find it.
+There's a pretty good chance that it's broken, because I'm in the middle of a change, because I'm using it in some way specific to myself, because I've neglected it, or for some other reason.

 ## What this is